Skip to content

 The Digital World: It cuts both ways

-Participants’ increased digital literacy was one of the project’s main results.
+Participants increased digital literacy was one of the activity’s main results.
 Participants acquired the skills necessary to safely traverse the digital world by learning how to use AI tools, critically assess digital content, and identify cybersecurity concerns and preventative measures.
 In the modern world, where individuals are dependent on technology due to its widespread use, this ability is becoming more and more crucial.

 Participants gained vital life skills including ethical decision-making, problem-solving, and critical thinking in addition to increasing their digital competency.
 These skills are essential for both navigating the digital environment and making constructive contributions to society.